2018-pk2.jpg

 After teaching in Berryville for five years, Hodge and Stevens moved to other districts, and I took over as director of bands.
 While in that position I got to work with three fantastic band directors; Michael Moon for three years, Andrew Enis for two years, and Kolby Palmore for two years.

-An opportunity to get a Masters in Jazz Studies from the University of Arkansas in Monticello, while continuing to work as a director became available and I jumped at the chance.
+An opportunity to get a Master in Jazz Studies from the University of Arkansas in Monticello, while continuing to work as a director became available and I jumped at the chance.

 In 2017 I decided to take my composition more seriously.
-I left my job in Berryville to focus on writing music full time.
+I left my job in Berryville to focus on writing music full-time.
 Since that time I have been commissioned around a dozen times, written many pieces for concert band, percussion ensemble, piano solos, chamber ensembles, orchestra, and electronics.
-I self publish my sheet music through my publishing company “Yellow Envelope Publications”.
-I also co-founded my own chamber ensemble, Thought Form Collective, and I am currently working on my first solo album release which consists of electronic music I have composed in the last few years.
+I self-publish my sheet music through my publishing company “Yellow Envelope Publications”.
+I also co-founded the chamber ensemble, Thought Form Collective.

-I currently live in Springdale, Arkansas with my wife Holly, my cat Pumpkin, and my dog Grady.
+I currently live in Fayetteville, Arkansas with my wife Holly, and my cat Pumpkin.